floodyberry/supercop/crypto_hash/simd256/ref/README.txt

 - performance improvements
 - a vectorized implementation of SIMD-512
-- a 64-bit vector implementation (for VIS on Sparc, and IwMMXt on ARM)
+- vectorized implementation for more architectures (e.g. VIS on Sparc)
 - a version where SIMD instructions are simulated with 64-bit arithmetic